amitvapal/NinthGradeHonorsComputerProgamming-Project-Slot-Simulator/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-What things you need to install the software and how to install them
+Need to install Pygame and use Wing 2.7.4

 ```
-Give examples
+Wing 2.7.4
+Pygame Installer
 ```

 ### Installing